aimms/how-to/Articles/521/521-writing-to-snowflake-database.rst

 .. image:: images/altered-design-data-table-how-to-521.png
     :align: center

-We see that the remedy worked.
+We see that the remedy worked; specifying a specific width turned out to be sufficient.

-.. instead of "we see that the rememdy worked", can we include a couple lines explaining why this worked ?
-For example, Snowflake by default creates columns with width xyz, which is different from other database providers like MySQL, SQL server.
-AIMMS is incompatible with such a large column width.
+The default of used by Snowflake of 16777216 turns out to be too much.